usnistgov/FIPS201/_FIPS201/frontend.md

 : A border MAY be used with the photograph to further identify employee affiliation,
     as depicted in [Figure 4-3](frontend.md#fig-4-3).
 This border MAY be used in conjunction with Zone 15F to enable departments and agencies to develop various employee categories.
 The photograph border SHALL NOT obscure the photograph.
 The border MAY be a solid or patterned line.
-For solid and patterned lines, red SHALL be reserved for emergency response officials, blue for foreign nationals, and green for contractors.
+For solid and patterned lines the following colors SHALL be reserved: red for emergency response officials, blue for foreign nationals, and green for contractors.
 All other colors MAY be used at the department or agency's discretion.